 OPTION 2: PLAZA DUQUESA DE PARCENT

 For a more touristy experience, head to Plaza Duquesa de Parcent.
-Although you won’t find lunch options as local as Puerta de Almocábar, the lovely church square is beautiful.
-Here are some restaurants we liked:
+Although you won’t find lunch options as local as those at Puerta de Almocábar, the lovely church square is still beautiful.
+Here are some restaurants we have been to on various visits to Ronda:

 IGLESIA DE SANT MARÍA LA MAYOR